Prince Ludwig Philipp of Thurn and Taxis

+He died at the age of 32 in a car accident at Schloss Niederaichbach in 1933.

 Family

-Ludwig Philipp was the fourth child and son of Albert, 8th Prince of Thurn and Taxis and his wife Archduchess Margarethe Klementine of Austria.
+Prince Louis Philippe was the fourth child of Albert I, Prince of Thurn and Taxis, and his wife, Archduchess Margarethe Klementine of Austria.

 Marriage and issue

+Prince Ludwig Philipp with his wife Princess Elisabeth of Luxembourg on their wedding day.

-Ludwig Philipp married Princess Elisabeth of Luxembourg, fifth child and daughter of William IV, Grand Duke of Luxembourg and his wife Infanta Marie Anne of Portugal, on 14 November 1922 in Hohenburg, Bavaria, Germany.
+Ludwig Philipp married Princess Elisabeth of Luxembourg, the fifth child of William IV, Grand Duke of Luxembourg and Infanta Marie Anne of Portugal, on 14 November 1922 at Schloss Hohenburg in Bavaria, Germany.

 Ludwig Philipp and Elisabeth had two children: